ceph/ceph/doc/man/8/rbd.rst

   bluestore_min_alloc_size (typically 64K for hard disk drives and 16K for solid-state drives).
 For filestore with filestore_punch_hole = false, the recommended setting is image object size (typically 4M).

+* ms_mode=legacy - Use msgr1 on-the-wire protocol (since 5.11, default).

+* ms_mode=crc - Use msgr2.1 on-the-wire protocol, select 'crc' mode, also
+  referred to as plain mode (since 5.11).
+If the daemon denies 'crc' mode, fail the connection.

+* ms_mode=secure - Use msgr2.1 on-the-wire protocol, select 'secure' mode
+  (since 5.11).  'secure' mode provides full in-transit encryption ensuring both confidentiality and authenticity.
+If the daemon denies 'secure' mode, fail the connection.

+* ms_mode=prefer-crc - Use msgr2.1 on-the-wire protocol, select 'crc'
+  mode (since 5.11).
+If the daemon denies 'crc' mode in favor of 'secure' mode, agree to 'secure' mode.

+* ms_mode=prefer-secure - Use msgr2.1 on-the-wire protocol, select 'secure'
+  mode (since 5.11).
+If the daemon denies 'secure' mode in favor of 'crc' mode, agree to 'crc' mode.

 * udev - Wait for udev device manager to finish executing all matching "add" rules and release the device before exiting (default).
 This option